Azure/azure-sdk-for-js/sdk/servicebus/service-bus/README.md

 ### Install the package

-Install the preview version for the Azure Service Bus client library using npm.
+Install the latest version for the Azure Service Bus client library using npm.

 `npm install @azure/service-bus`